jjmcintosh/AWS-Selenium-Scraper/README.md

 		"carrier": "CARRIER_NAME"
 	}

-If the tracking number matches the carrier, the return body will contain a string with the carrier url
+If the tracking number matches the carrier, the return body will contain a string with the carrier url.
 Otherwise, the return body will contain "false"

 Supported "carrier" variables: